kevinvanderlugt/kevinvanderlugt.github.io/about.md

 Hi,

-I'm an entreprenuer at heart currently freelancing and working on personal products while traveling the world.
+I'm currently freelancing and working on personal products while traveling the world.
 I love working on difficult projects with clear value and exploring new cultures/food.
 This blog is random bits of knowledge that I have gained while working abroad.

 At the end of 2013, my wife Melanie and I decided to take a year (or two) off of working from Boeing and Expedia to travel and improve our software development skills.
 I currently reside in Chiang Mai, Thailand working from coffee shops and living the digital nomad lifestyle.